Frequently Asked Questions

 How do I know if I am required to file a 7460-1 with the FAA?

 Technically, any temporary or permanent construction that penetrates an imaginary surface extending at a slope of 100:1 from the nearest point of the nearest runway is required to file a 7460-1 for the FAA to review.
 Filing a 7460-1 prior to any permanent construction project adjacent to an airport is a good idea.
 The review process can take up to 180 days, so be sure to file as early as possible.
-If you are unsure whether your proposed equipment or structure will require an Obstruction Evaluation, please contact the Lee County Port Authority’s Airport Planner.
+If you are unsure whether your proposed equipment or structure will require an Obstruction Evaluation, please contact the Lee County Port Authority’s Noise & Airspace Project Coordinator.

 For more information, click the links below: